-Tap the power of data for the public sector
+Tap the power of data

-Your job in public sector cybersecurity was hard enough to begin with, and the last few years have made it even harder.
+Your job was hard enough to begin with, and the last few years have made it even harder.
 It's time to put your data to work.
-Your agency needs powerful, flexible and fast solutions - solutions powered by data.
+Your organization needs powerful, flexible and fast solutions - solutions powered by data.

-With a strong data and technology foundation, organizations of all kinds, including those in the public sector, can respond quickly to whatever comes their way.
-Splunk is the data platform for the hybrid world, empowering organizations to unlock innovation, improve security and drive mission success.
+With a strong data and technology foundation, organizations can respond quickly to whatever comes their way.
+Splunk is the data platform for the hybrid world, empowering organizations to unlock innovation, improve security and drive resilience.

-With Splunk as your cloud-based and data-driven SIEM, your agency can gain visibility across data sources and processes, keep up with security and compliance regulations, and stay one step ahead of security threats.
+With Splunk as your cloud-based and data-driven SIEM, your organization can gain visibility across data sources and processes, keep up with security and compliance regulations, and stay one step ahead of security threats.